 - You want to be in the average range of ACT scores at your target colleges.
 Colleges will publish the distribution of ACT scores of each admitted class.
 In order to maximize your chances of being accepted, you should achieve a total score within the average range of admitted students.

-Reasons to get an ACT tutor
+Reasons to Work With an ACT tutor

 If you struggle with the ACT Reading section and you’ve identified reasons why you need to improve, you might be wondering what you can do to get better and increase your score.
 One option is to get an ACT tutor.
 Getting a tutor provides numerous benefits, including: